 The Opening Ceremony is the official kickoff of the event's activities for the teams, the fans, and the public.
 During the Opening Ceremony, a tournament official or the emcee will welcome the teams and the public, introduce dignitaries and other special guests, and introduce the judges and the referees.
 Then the game will be described (usually with a video) and the national anthems of all the teams' countries will be played.
-Immediately after, the Qualification Match takes place.
+Immediately after, the Qualification Matches take place.

 If your team is in any of the first four matches on the day of your event, volunteers will ask you to line up before the opening ceremonies.
-Matches begin right after its conclusion.
 Please, make sure your team is on time in case you have an early match.

-2.6.7 Qualification Matches
+3.6.7 Qualification Matches

-The qualifying match schedule will be available prior to opening ceremonies on the day of the event.
-This schedule will indicate alliance partners and match pairings.
-It will also indicate the alliance's color (red or blue) and the position in the alliance station (1 or 2) for the drive team.
-Robots may be placed in either of the alliance's starting locations.
-These matches will start immediately after the Opening Ceremonies in accordance with the qualification match schedule.
-The queue team will work together throughout the day to line up teams for the matches and maintain the schedule.
+Teams are randomly assigned to qualifying matches and alliances.
+The qualifying match schedule is available prior to opening ceremonies on the day of the event.
+This schedule indicates alliance partners and match pairings.
+It also indicates the alliance's color (red or blue) and the position in the alliance station (1 or 2) for the drive team.
+These matches start immediately after the Opening Ceremonies in accordance with the qualification match schedule.
+The queue volunteer crew works together throughout the day to line up teams for the matches and maintain the schedule.
 It is very important to pay attention to the match schedule and listen for announcements throughout the day.
-You will need to know when you will compete, find out the number of the ending match before lunch, and which match is the last match of the tournament day.
+You need to know when you will compete, find out the number of the ending match before lunch, and find out which match is the last match of the tournament day.

-Teams will be randomly assigned to matches and alliances.
-All teams will be scored based on the same number of qualifying matches.
-In some cases, a team will be asked to play a surrogate match which will not count towards their standings during the event.
-This additional match will be denoted on the match schedule and/or announced to the teams prior to the start of the qualifying matches.
+All teams are ranked based on the same number of qualifying matches.
+In some cases, a team is asked to play a surrogate match which does not count towards their standings during the event.
+This additional match is denoted on the match schedule or announced to the teams prior to the start of the qualifying matches.

-At the conclusion of each match, Qualifying Points (QP) will be awarded:
+At the conclusion of each match, Qualifying Points (QP) and Ranking Points (RP) are awarded:

-- Winning teams of a qualifying match each receive two (2) QP. - ♦ Losing teams of a qualifying match receive zero (0) QP. - If a qualifying match ends in a tie, all four teams receive one (1) QP. - ◊ If a team is disqualified, they receive zero (0) QP.

-Teams will also receive Ranking Points (RP) based on the following:

-- The number of ranking points assigned for each match, is that of the losing alliance's score.
-The winning alliance will receive the pre-penalized score of the losing alliance as their RP.
-The losing alliance will receive the final score (including penalties) of the losing alliance as their RP. - ◊ In the event of a tie, both alliances will receive the same RP (equal to the tie score). - If a team is disqualified, they receive zero (0) RP. - ♦ If both teams on an alliance are disqualified, the teams on the winning alliance will be awarded their own score as their RP for that match.
+- Teams receive Qualifying Points based on the following: - Winning teams of a qualifying match each receive two (2) QP. - Losing teams of a qualifying match receive zero (0) QP. - If a qualifying match ends in a tie, all four teams receive one (1) QP. - If a team is disqualified, they receive zero (0) QP. - Ranking Points (RP) are awarded based on the following: - The number of ranking points assigned for each match is that of the losing alliance's score.
+Both Alliances receive the pre-penalized score of the losing alliance as their RP. - In the event of a tie, both alliances receive the same number of ranking points, equal to the lowest prepenalized score.
+If a team is disqualified, they receive zero (0) RP. - If both teams on an alliance are disqualified, the teams on the winning alliance are awarded their own score as their RP for that match.

 Teams with non-functioning robots may receive credit for a qualifying match if their robot has passed inspection and at least one member of the drive team is present in the alliance station for the scheduled match.
-If no member of a team is present in the driver station at the start of a match, that team is declared a "no show" and will receive zero (0) QP and zero (0) RP.
+If no member of a team is present in the driver station at the start of a match, that team is declared a "no show" and receives zero (0) QP and zero (0) RP.